wjziv/wjziv.github.io/content/post/20200103-squid-proxy.md

 sudo service squid restart
 ```

-Finally, to use your new proxy service:
+And now, to use your new proxy service, here is a sample written in Python:
 ```python
 import requests
 proxies = {